rcalsaverini/dreams/_sources/contents/01/dreaming/01/contracts/01_meeting_the_business_analysts.md

   }
 :::

->– *Take a look* – they said – *this is our analytics platform.
+> – *Take a look,* – they said – *this is our analytics platform.
 This is where we spend most of our time.
-I'm going to teach you the basics.*
+Let me show you the basics.*